 It’s all about sunshine, beautiful beaches, and relaxing with cocktails, but it’s about so much more as well.
 Sea turtles, tropical birds, lush forests, pink sand, sleeping in hammocks.

 Built out of a mixture of piracy, slavery and sea trade, the people are diverse but all ready to have fun.
-It’s relaxation in a (coco) nut shell.

-Budget Guide to Anguilla
+Solo Travel Budget Guide to Anguilla

 Anguilla is on first appearance a little prohibitively expensive but if you come off season, around the end of October when everything has opened but the crowds haven’t arrived, and you spend more chillin rather than partaking in relatively expensive stuff like diving, then there’s no reason not to enjoy this place.